danielharrell/open-eyes-lect-2017-18/Open.md

 in common.

-In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others yet only happens in oneself.
-And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but facing others at a table.
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning;
+and believes, without the blush of contradiction, that learning best happens among others yet only happens in oneself.
+And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone here, but instead face others at a table.
 To ask about the meaning of "open", then, to ask about the meaning of this.
 The meaning of us.
 Just as we can ask, as we look at the cover of the St. John's viewbook, why the word